michaelcpuckett/sw-app-router/README.md

 ## Page component

 The `default` export should be the Page component.
-The only props it will receive are the ones defined in `getStaticProps`.
+It will receive the props defined in `getStaticProps`.
 It will be wrapped in the `PageShell`.

 ```tsx
 export default function HomePage({ data }: { data: Data }) {